 Allergies are one of the most commonly diagnosed diseases in dogs today.
 And if your dog has this problem, you know how hard it is to treat.

-That’s because conventional medicine only treats the symptoms, not the cause.
-Your dog’s distressed eyes, ears, feet and belly are not the disease.
-They are the symptoms.
+That’s because conventional medicine only treats dog allergy symptoms, not the cause.
+Your dog’s distressed eyes, ears, feet and belly are not the disease …they are the signs of bad gut health in dogs.

 Good Health Starts In The Gut